IpacEL/IpacEL/README.md

 # IpacEL
-Ipacamod Powered by Admin and Our-player
+Ipacamod Powered by Operator and Our-player